mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ###Run your application

-When running the application, you need to start both the node application and ngrok.
+To communicate with Dialogflow, you need to start both the node application and ngrok.

 Running the application from the _node_-folder:
 ```